farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 	Select the **Microsoft 365 admin center** tab in your Edge browser.

 2. In the **Microsoft 365 admin center**, select **Show all** (if necessary) in the left-hand navigation pane to see all the navigation options.
 Under **Admin centers,** select **Security**.
-This will open the Office 365 Security and Compliance center.
+This will open **Microsoft 365 Defender**.

-3. In the **Office 365 Security &amp; Compliance center**, in the left-hand navigation pane, select **Search**, and then under it, select **Audit log search**.
+3. In **Microsoft 365 Defender**, in the left-hand navigation pane, select **Audit**.

-4. In the **Audit log search** window, a warning message is displayed at the top of the page.
-Select the **Turn on auditing** button that appears on the right-side of this message, and then in the **Security &amp; Compliance** dialog box that appears, select **Yes** to confirm that your organization settings need to be updated. <br/>
+4. In the **Audit** window, if auditing is not turned on for your organization, a banner is displayed that says: **Start recording user and admin activity**.
+This banner is your prompt to turn on audit logging. <br/>

-	**Note:** It may take several minutes for the setting to be updated, at which time the **Security &amp; Compliance** dialog box will disappear.
+	Select this banner now to turn on audit logging.

-5. Leave the Client 1 VM and the Security and Compliance Center open and proceed to the next lab.
+5. Leave the Client 1 VM and all the browser tab in Edge open and proceed to the next lab.

 ### Task 8 – Prepare Users for Content Searches